A walking tour of Ponta Delgada.

 Next up is the Igreja Matriz de São Sebastião / Church of St. Sebastian.
 Originally built as a very small chapel in the 18th century, it’s since been added to in Baroque style.
 We will then stop off at the Louvre Michaelense Cafe where we can grab a coffee or tea as we continue on to Mercado da Graça / Grace’s market.
 Grace’s market is a wonderful place to walk around, admiring the fruits and vegetables and is the best place to pick up an Azorian pineapple to take home.

-We then walk past the Museu Carlos Machado, a museum in a former convent that hosts some eclectic exhibits of historical artefacts, art and taxidermy.
-Not for everyone, we then continue to the Antero de Quental Garden, named after the great romantic poet and thinker, has as its the centrepiece the monument in honour of this poet from São Miguel.
+We then walk past the Museu Carlos Machado, a museum in a former convent that hosts some eclectic exhibits of historical artifacts, art, and taxidermy.
+Not for everyone, we then continue to the Antero de Quental Garden, named after the great romantic poet and thinker, has as its the centerpiece the monument in honor of this poet from São Miguel.
 From here we will continue our garden theme by exploring Jardim António Borges.
 This park contains a wide variety of plants and trees as well as tunnels and interesting flowers.